 (2,3) Number of agents installed and enabled to collect EDR data in your organization based on the quota allocated in→ → → .

 (4) Current number of days Cortex XDR retains your data.

 Convert your Cortex XDR 1.0 license to Cortex XDR 2.0 license.

 Use the Network Allocation slide bar to allocate your license between network and endpoints (1 network TB = 200 endpoints).

 If you allocate all of your license to network data then you disable endpoint capabilities (and vice versa).

 In your new Cortex XDR 2.0 license, review or Edit your license allocation.

 Number of installed endpoints and endpoints enabled with EDR Data collection according to the number of agents allocated to your license, rather than the Cortex Data Lake distribution.

 Number of days remaining for Cortex XDR to retain your data.

-Should you require additional TB or agent coverage, contact your Sales representative.
+Should you require additional GB or agent coverage, contact your Sales representative.